 - Chose an ideal site.
 You should find one with full to partial sun.
-If you want the plants to sustain themselves, you had better give them conditions they find agreeable.
+If you want the plants to sustain themselves, they need agreeable conditions.

 - Weed control is paramount.
 Weeds are a successful wildflower garden's biggest threat.
-Of course, only you can determine what a weed or wildflower is, but for the sake of simplicity, I would suggest you start your garden with a clean palette and remove all existing vegetation.
+Of course, only you can determine what a weed or wildflower is, but for the sake of simplicity, you should start your garden with a clean palette and remove all existing vegetation.
 There are two proven methods of doing this.

 - Weed or remove sod by hand.
 If you are starting with a small area or if you are planting where the healthy grass is growing, this may be your best option.

-- Till the soil shallowly to a depth of about 3 inches, once the existing vegetation is removed.
+- Till the soil shallowly.
+Aim for a depth of about three inches once the existing vegetation is removed.
 You don't want to uncover and encourage more weeds.

-- Rake and level the soil, leaving the grooves left from raking to help hold the seeds and give them contact with the soil.
+- Rake and level the soil.
+Leave the grooves left from raking to help hold the seeds and give them contact with the soil.

 Planting a Wildflower Garden

 - Purchase plants or individual plant seeds.
 While wildflower seed mixes are cheap and easy to find, your best success will come if you purchase either individual plant seed or better still, plants.
-For more about starting a wildflower garden this way, see my interview with wildflower expert Miriam Goldgerger.

-- If you prefer to go with a packaged seed mix, they will tell you how large an area they cover.
-In general, use 4 pounds of seed per acre or 4 oz. per 2,500 sq. ft.
+- Prepare your space.
+If you prefer to go with a packaged seed mix, it will tell you how large an area it covers.
+In general, use four pounds of seed per acre or four ounces per 2,500 square foot.

 - Mix sand with the seed mixture.
 Most wildflower seeds are very small.
 Mixing some sand in with the seed mixture will make it easier to spread evenly.
 Broadcast evenly throughout the area to be planted.